BEST PLACES TO STAY IN LAKE GARDA – GREAT HOTELS FOR ALL BUDGETS

 Sirmione is one of the most popular places for tourists.
 It sits on a peninsula jutting out into the lake on the southern shore.

-The resort town is known for its thermal baths and Rocca Scaligera, a medieval castle overlooking the lake which makes it one of the most popular tourist sights and is worth a visit.
-If staying in Sirnoinone you have some of the best-known sights in Lake Garda around the corner.
+If staying in Sirmione, you have some of the best-known sights in Lake Garda around the corner.
+The resort town is known for its thermal baths and Rocca Scaligera, a medieval castle overlooking the lake.
+This makes it one of the most popular tourist attractions and it is definitely worth a visit.

-The old town, with its winding little alleys and beautiful houses, makes it a perfect place to stay in Lake Garda.
-There are small public beaches right at the old town though they are not the best places to chill.
+With its winding little alleys and beautiful houses, the old town makes it a perfect place to stay in Lake Garda.
+There are also small public beaches although they are not the best places to chill.

-Siirmione is also great if you want to stay in a busy tourist hotspot, close to Gardaland, Garda, Verona (even Venice as a day trip would be possible).
+Sirmione is also great if you want to stay in a busy tourist hotspot, close to Gardaland or Verona (even Venice as a day trip would be possible).

 Accommodation in Sirmione

-Camping – Camping Tiglio is great place for lakeside camping, offering clean facilities and nice amenities.
+- Camping – Camping Tiglio is a great place for lakeside camping, offering clean facilities and nice amenities.

 RIVA DEL GARDA

-Let’s face it, the Dolomites in South Tyrol are just breathtaking and this way you can combine mountains and “city” line easily.
+Let’s face it, the Dolomites in South Tyrol are just breathtaking, and this way, you can combine mountains and the “city” life easily.